Classes - 2025

 with Abrar Al-Shaer

 This presentation offers a deep dive into an integrative approach to managing type 2 diabetes, blending personalized nutrition, herbal medicine, and a clear understanding of the biochemical underpinnings of insulin resistance.
-Attendees will learn how to use targeted nutrition strategies, such as macronutrient breakdown & timing (e.g., eating protein and fiber before carbs), carbohydrate and protein ratios & servings, how to meet fiber goals to foster a gut microbiome that aids in glucose modulation, utilization of fasting-mimicking diets, and incorporating movement to support healthy blood sugar regulation.
+Attendees will learn how to use targeted nutrition strategies, such as macronutrient breakdown & timing (e.g., eating protein and fiber before carbs), carbohydrate and protein ratios, how to meet fiber goals to foster a gut microbiome that aids in glucose modulation, utilization of fasting-mimicking diets, and incorporating movement to support healthy blood sugar regulation.
 The talk will also cover the use of glucometers and continuous glucose monitors (CGMs) for tracking progress and personalizing care.
 On the herbal medicine & supplementation side, participants will explore how to craft custom protocols tailored to different manifestations of diabetes, whether driven primarily by poor dietary quality, inflammation, stress, hormonal shifts like in pregnancy or menopause, or appetite dysregulation.
 Key supplements and therapeutic doses of nutrients and herbals will be discussed, with a focus on how they target specific steps in insulin signaling and glucose translocation pathways.
 Additionally, the session will unpack the biochemistry of commonly used medications like GLP-1 receptor agonists and metformin, including when and how to use these medications effectively in conjunction with natural therapies.
 By the end of the session, attendees will have actionable tools to provide truly individualized care for those with type 2 diabetes, bridging the gap between conventional treatment and integrative strategies.

 Intermediate - Advanced

-The PCOS Puzzle: Integrating Nutrition, Herbal Medicine, and Hormone
+The PCOS Puzzle: Integrating Nutrition, Herbal Medicine, and HormoneTracking for Precision Care

 with Abrar Al-Shaer